CardiacModelling/ical-model-review/Models/README.md

 - Noble et al. 1998 ([original file](https://chaste.cs.ox.ac.uk/WebLab/entities/models/34/versions/ea4fb7f64829a16197c54a2efd15306573bb87f3))
    - The variable `PCa` in this model includes a factor `F`, so that the true permeability is given by `PCa/F`.
    - Note that the paper does not describe this model in detail, the CellML implementation is based on the OXSOFT HEART source code, version 3.3.
-- Nordin et al. 1993 (ICaL only): New implementation
+- Nordin et al. 1993: New implementation (ICaL only).
 - Nygren et al. 1998 ([original file](https://models.physiomeproject.org/exposure/ad761ce160f3b4077bbae7a004c229e3))
 - O'Hara et al. 2011 ([original file](https://chaste.cs.ox.ac.uk/WebLab/entities/models/4/versions/b6f19db6d1697e56945a9b825a7026f0799b4005))
 - Paci et al. 2013 ([original file](https://models.physiomeproject.org/e/594))